 - Kneading the dough

-Whether you’re a hot kitchen chef or a pastry chef, kneading the dough is an inevitable task in the kitchen.
-Be it flat bread or loaf bread the perfection of the final product is in the kneading of its dough.
+Whether you’re a cookery chef or a pastry chef, kneading the dough is an inevitable task in the kitchen.
+Be it flatbread or loaf bread the perfection of the final product is in the kneading of its dough.
 It wouldn’t look like a task as such but remember if the consistency of the dough goes wrong it will definitely ruin the bread.

 - Stay safe in the kitchen